Notre Dame holds down Texas offense, wins CWS opener 7-3

 OLD HOME WEEK

-Paul Mainieri, who coached Notre Dame in its previous CWS appearance, watched from a stadium suite with Brian O’Connor, who was the team’s pitching coach.
+Paul Mainieri, who coached Notre Dame in its previous CWS appearance in 2002, watched from a stadium suite with Brian O’Connor, who was the team’s pitching coach.

 Mainieri went on to coach at LSU from 2007 until he retired last year.
 O’Connor left to become head coach at Virginia in 2003 and has been there since.